farooque-Git/custom-hook/README.md

 };
 3. Explanation:
 useForm returns:

 formData: The current form data.
-handleChange: A function to update form data.
+handleChange: A function to update the form data when an input changes.
 resetForm: A function to reset the form to its initial values.
 API
 useForm(initialValues: object)
-initialValues: An object with the initial values for the form fields.
+initialValues: An object containing the initial values for the form fields.
 Returns an array with three elements:

 formData: The current state of the form.